It’s time to speak up about body image! The

 For most people, body image is fluid, meaning it falls on a spectrum rather than being 100 percent positive or negative.
 Your perception of your body image can change on a daily basis or even multiple times in one day.

 There is so much that you can do to love your body.
 Below are a few suggestions.

 Taking a body positive approach means you should:

 For more information, visit The Body Positive.

-Health AWAREness would like to congratulate Ms. Lauren Ravoira, the winner of the 2014 Love Your Body Poster Contest.
+Health and Wellness Promotion would like to congratulate Ms. Lauren Ravoira, the winner of the 2014 Love Your Body Poster Contest.

-The Health AWAREness program, a part of the Center for Health and Well-Being, is pleased to announce the winner of the 2014 Love Your Body Poster Contest-Ms. Lauren Ravoira.
+The Health and Wellness Promotion, a part of the Center for Health and Well-Being, is pleased to announce the winner of the 2014 Love Your Body Poster Contest-Ms. Lauren Ravoira.

 When asked about the motivation behind her poster, Lauren shared, “To tie the drawing into social media's impact on how we view ourselves, I created a potential magazine cover that would support loving ourselves for who we are.
 I felt it was important to make this gender neutral because it's not just women who are attacked for who they are and how they look.
 Lastly, I left it black and white but added a pop of color because it's important to show that through all negativity, there's always a positive, silver lining.
 The bright colors are to show that through all the negativity I've ever gotten, I've always been able to be happy and glow!”

 Several students participated in the poster contest to demonstrate that beauty is not determined by body size, race, age, or physical appearance.
-The poster contest was a part of Love Your Body Week, a campaign sponsored by Health AWAREness to encourage students to love their bodies by promoting healthy body image.
+The poster contest was a part of Love Your Body Week, a campaign sponsored by Health and Wellness Promotion to encourage students to love their bodies by promoting healthy body image.

-This contest was sponsored by Health AWAREness, IUP CO-OP Store and IUP Dining.
+This contest was sponsored by Health and Wellness Promotion, IUP CO-OP Store and IUP Dining.